hsm207/weaviate-io/developers/weaviate/current/getting-started/query.md

 Our demo dataset has two classes: `Article` and `Paragraph`.
 The `Article` class has the properties: `title` of the data type `string`, `hasParagraphs` of the data type `Paragraph`, and `linksToArticles` of the data type `Article`.
 The `Paragraph` class has the properties: `title` of the data type `string`, `content` of the data type `text`, `order` of the data type `int`, and `inArticle` of the data type `Article`.
 You can also inspect the schem of the demo dataset in JSON format [here](http://semantic-search-wikipedia-with-weaviate.api.vectors.network:8080/v1/schema).

-If we now want to `Get{}` all (well, "all", in this case, "all" means limited to the default limit, more about this later) `Paragraph`s without cross-references we can run the following query:
+If we now want to `Get{}` all (in this case, "all" means limited to the default limit, more about this later) `Paragraphs` without cross-references we can run the following query:

 ```graphql
 {